Radar Relay Review

 Radar Relay Withdrawal fees

-When withdrawing e.g. ETH, this exchange does not charge any withdrawal fees other than the network fees.
-The network fees does not become a profit for the exchange but is distributed to the network for confirming the relevant transaction etc.
+When transferring e.g. ETH, at Radar Relay, this exchange does not charge any fees other than the network fees.
+The network fees do not become a profit for the exchange but is distributed to the network for confirming the relevant transaction etc.

 One might wonder then, how does Radar Relay make money?
 Well, to our understanding, they don’t.
 The focus at the moment seems to be to receive a lot of customers.
-Once that milestone has been reached, Radar Relay might reintroduce trading fees (they previously charged 0.70% for takers and 0.45% for makers), thereby becoming profitable again.
 We’ll have to wait and see how everything develops.

 This trading platform does not accept any deposits of fiat currency.
 This means that new cryptocurrency investors (i.e., investors without any previous holdings of cryptocurrencies) can’t trade here.
 In order to purchase your first cryptocurrencies, you need a so called entry-level exchange, which is an exchange accepting deposits of fiat currency.
 Find one by using our Exchange Finder!